jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/classes.md

 At the beginning of each day, the Adept rolls `2d20` and records the results.
 At any time, the Adept can replace the result of any attack roll, ability check, or saving throw with the result of one of the stored rolls, even after the roll has already occured.
 Using the result this way consumes it.

 #### Metastasis
-At the beginning of each day, the Adept gains a pool of temporary hit points equal to `5 + WILL (scaling)`.
+At the beginning of each day, the Adept gains a pool of temporary hit points equal to `5 + WILL [scaling]`.
 If the Adept gains additional Metastasis points through other means, it cannot go above this cap.
+Unlike most temporary hit points, whenever the Adept takes damage, he can choose to take damage from this pool or from his normal health pool.

 #### Impulse
 * Action: Standard, Instant
 * Damage: `1d4 + INT (INT)`, Force, Long, Constitution
-* On a sucessful hit and if the target deals damage on its next turn to any target, the Adept gains `Metastasis` points equal to the damage dealt.
+* On a sucessful hit the target takes damage and is marked with void fluctuations.
+On the target's next turn, if it deals damage, the Adept gains `Metastasis` points equal to the damage dealt.
 If the target has multiple attacks this effect only applies to the first.

 #### Cantrips
-// TODO
+_Light_
+* Light effect.

 _Telekenesis_
 * Spell Type: Force